-Based on the Bank's management estimate, property, plant and equipment at 31 December 2021 are not impaired.
+Based on the Bank's management estimate, property, plant and equipment at 31 December 2022 are not impaired.

-(b) Investment Property
+b) Investment Property

 The Bank acquired immovable property by purchasing it at another public sale in the enforcement proceedings against the enforcement debtor "Lemić Group" d.o.o., Belgrade in the amount of RSD 42,192 thousand.
 By the decision of the Executive Board no. 226/2021 on 22 June 2021, the Bank classified real estate as investment property.
 The appraisal of the value of the real estate was performed on 14 June 2021.
-Estimated value is EUR 702,000,00.
+Estimated value is EUR 702,000,00 increased by tax duty for absolute right transfer (total EUR 719,608,00).